srinath50090-coder/PreProcessing/README.md

 # Importing Libraries
 ---> Used pandas for data handling and manipulation.

----> Used Scikit-learn for Feature Scaling
+---> Used Scikit-learn for Feature Engineering

 # Time Series Data
 ---> Loaded the Financials dataset using parse_dates for the Date column and set it as the index to prepare for time series analysis.